 Cat trees, also known as cat condos or cat towers, are specially designed structures that provide indoor cats with opportunities for play, exercise, and relaxation.
 These multi-level pieces of furniture often include platforms, scratching posts, hiding spots, and even hanging toys to keep cats entertained.
 Cat trees cater to a cat's instincts to climb, scratch, and perch up high, simulating an environment that keeps them physically active and mentally stimulated.
+Discover more about how cat trees make cats happy and enhance your cat's environment today.
 This not only increase their well-being but also helps to prevent boredom and associated behavioral issues.
 In this blog, we will explore the safety of cat trees, backed by scientific analysis, practical considerations, and expert opinions.

 What is a Cat Tree?